 Read more: How to Create A New-Hire Training & Onboarding Plan for Your Dispensary Staff

-Create your check-in process:
+Create your check-in process

-Compliance and HIPAA are must-knows for receptionists at dispensaries.
+Regulatory compliance and HIPAA are must-knows for receptionists at dispensaries.
 It's essential that they understand the relevant laws to keep customers safe and in the know.
 That's why it's so important for dispensary staff to get the right training on legal requirements, so they can make sure their shop meets all regulations while safeguarding customers' privacy.

 Check out this quick clip from a Meadow Mastery course highlighting how simple and fast it is to create new customer profiles.